nreinken/grammatik_der_handschriften/scripts/ReadMe.md

 - ***hShapeJunction.R*** --- tests if the shape of h and the existence of a junction with the next/previous letter are dependent
 - ***lettershapeDiphthongs.R*** --- tests if the letters have a different shape if they occur as second part of a diphthong
 - ***lettershapeKey.R*** --- tests for each letter if it has a different shape in the key syllable position
 - ***lettershapeMorpho.R*** --- tests if the letter shape is different if the letter shows morphological processes
+- ***lettershapeSyllablePosition.R*** --- tests if the letter shape is different at various syllable positions
+- ***lettershapePhon.R*** --- tests wether the letter shapes correlate with the phoneme class of the corresponding phoneme
 - ***lettershapeTension.R*** --- tests if stressed and unstressed vowels have different letter shapes
-- ***lettershapesPhon.R*** --- tests wether the letter shapes correlate with the phoneme class of the corresponding phoneme
 - ***lShapeSyllableBoundaries.R*** --- tests if the l shape is dependent on the syllable boundaries
 - ***morphemeBoundaries.R*** --- tests if letters at morpheme boundaries are typically joined or not
 - ***reducedEMorpho.R*** --- tests if the reduced e occurs more often in inflexion affixes